Microsoft/azure-docs.cs-cz/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Žádost o proces a e-mailová oznámení v Azure AD – Správa nároků – Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: Přečtěte si o procesu požadavků pro balíček pro přístup a při posílání e-mailových oznámení v Azure Active Directory správě nároků.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley